 The icing helps with reducing initial swelling, and then I find the combination of compression socks and some warmth like a heat-pack, a warm fire or my dog(!) helps to soothe achy feet.

 I hope the tips above are helpful when it comes to thinking about foot care for runners.
 These have all really helped us look after our feet and reduce our chances of injury.
 That said, it’s also important to know when to see a specialist, especially if you have foot pain or issues with fungal infections or really sore feet, as there may be more that you need to do to get them back in action and pain-free.
+For example, if you’re really suffering with foot pain from Plantar Fasciitis, perhaps you should consider trying some insoles specifically designed to help relieve foot pain, which you can put in your existing running shoes.

 If you’re interested in more advice for trail runners, including overcoming injuries, training, gear guides and more, click the buttons below to head over to the relevant sections of our website: